seek-oss/skuba/docs/deep-dives/pnpm.md

             └── other-dep -> <store>/other-dep
 ```

-This presents challenges to build pipelines that synthesise an ephemeral `.npmrc` to access private SEEK packages on the npm registry.
+Committing pnpm configuration in `.npmrc` can conflict with build pipelines that synthesise an ephemeral `.npmrc` to access private SEEK packages on the npm registry.
-We deal with this in the migration guide below.
+A solution to this problem is detailed in the migration guide below.

 ## Migrating to pnpm from Yarn or npm

-This migration guide assumes that you scaffolded your project with a **skuba** template.
+This migration guide assumes that your project was scaffolded with a **skuba** template.

 1. Install **skuba** 7.4.0 or greater

 2. Install pnpm

-   On macOS you can run the following:
+   Run the following on macOS:

    ```bash
    brew install pnpm
    ```

-   For other operating systems you can check the [install guide].
+   (Check the [install guide] for other operating systems.)

-3. Add a `packageManager` key to your `package.json`
+3. Add a `packageManager` key to `package.json`

    ```json
    "packageManager": "pnpm@8.15.1",